 $ ./test.hs Welcome To OSTechNix!

-We just have covered the basics.
-There is much more!
-If you’re interested to learn more, refer the following resources to learn Haskell from basics to advanced level.
+We just covered the basics.
+There is much more to learn!
+If you're interested to learn more about Haskell programming, refer the following resources to learn Haskell from basics to advanced level.